AnjaneyaKaushik/Sonic-Ring-Run/README.md

 ## Controls
 -   **Jump:** `Spacebar` / `Left Mouse Click` / `Touch`

+## Pause Screen

+You can pause the game at any time by pressing the `ESC` key or clicking the pause button on the top right of the screen.
+The pause screen displays the following information:

+-   **Current Score:** Your score in the current run.
+-   **High Score:** Your best score achieved across all runs.

+To resume the game, press the `ESC` key again or click the resume button.

 ## Project Structure

 The project is organized into the following main directories: